 If you have any questions phone the EU Settlement Resolution Centre on 0300 123 7379.
 The centre is open from Monday to Friday between 8am and 8pm, excluding public holidays, and on Saturday and Sunday between 9.30am and 4.30pm.

-There is nothing in UK pensions legislation which prevents occupational pension schemes from making pension payments overseas.
-We do not expect that this will change as a result of the UK’s exit from the EU.
+There is nothing in UK private occupational pensions legislation that prevents occupational pension schemes from making pension payments overseas.
+It is not expected that this will change as a result of the UK withdrawing from the EU.

 See UK Government guidance: "EU citizens in the UK: benefits and pensions in a ‘no deal’ scenario"